1. WHAT IS IT ABOUT OCTOBER?

 It’s back to the future, with greater use of traditional established mass-media.

-Issues of risk, security, stability, fear and income-flows are not readily addressed or highlighted:
+Issues of risk, security and how to defend it by using ot defense technique, stability, fear and income-flows are not readily addressed or highlighted:

 Those alone temper positive responses.